 The computed misidentification rates $f_i$ depend on the lepton \pt for electrons and muons or \pt, $\eta$, and decay mode for the \tauh candidates.
 The misidentification rates for electrons and muons are ${\approx}0.4$ and ${\approx}0.6$, respectively, at $\pt=30.0\GeV$.
 The misidentification rates for \tauh candidates are in the range 0.02--0.24 at $\pt=30.0\GeV$.
 They are used to estimate the background yields and obtain the distributions of the misidentified lepton background.
 This is accomplished through the following procedure.
 Each event in the ``background-like'' region, defined using the collision data with the same selection as the SR, but loosening the isolation requirements on one of the leptons, is weighted by a factor $f_i/(1-f_i)$.
 Events with the possibility of double counting because of two misidentified leptons are subtracted.
 For example, events with both a misidentified muon or electron and a misidentified \tauh are accounted once in the ``background-like'' region for muon or electron with a weight $f_\ell/(1-f_\ell)$ and another time in the ``background-like'' region for \tauh with a weight $f_\PGt/(1-f_\PGt)$ and are hence double counted.
 This is mitigated by subtracting their contribution once using a weight, $f_\PGt f_\ell/[(1-f_\PGt)(1-f_\ell)]$, where $\ell=\PGm\,\text{or}\,\Pe$.

 The background estimate is validated in a VR by requiring the two leptons to have the same electric charge, enhancing the misidentified lepton background.
 Figure~\ref{fig:mutau_control} (left) shows the comparison of data with background estimates in this VR for the \muhad channel.
 The background estimate is also validated in a \PW boson enriched VR, as shown in Fig.~\ref{fig:mutau_control} (middle).
 This VR is obtained by applying the preselection, $\mT(\ell,\ptvecmiss)>60\GeV$ ($\ell=\Pe$ or \PGm), and $\mT(\tauh,\ptvecmiss)>80\GeV$.
-As detailed in Section~\ref{sec:sysUnc}, uncertainty in the misidentified lepton background is taken from the \PW boson enriched VR, which is defined orthogonally to the SR.